elasticio/elasticio.github.io/content/_components/code/index.md

   console.log('Execution finished');
 }
 ```

-transform
-Please note if you have a simple one-in-one-out function you can simply return a
+> **Please note:** if you have a simple one-in-one-out function you can simply return a
-JSON object as a result of your function, it will be automatically emitted as data.
+> JSON object as a result of your function, it will be automatically emitted as data.

 ## Common usage scenarios